lindbrook/cholera/docs/notes/references.md

 Amanda J. Thomas.
 2015. *Cholera: The Victorian Plague*.
 South
 Yorkshire: Pen and Sword History.

+E. P. Thompson.
+1963 (1966). *The Making of the English Working Class*.
+New York: Vintage Books.

 Tom Vanderbilt.
 2008. *Traffic: Why We Drive the Way We Do (and What It Says About Us)*.
 New York: Knopf.